HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 **Scenario 3:** A patient is tested for SARS-CoV-2 (COVID19) antigen via rapid immunoassay on February 17, 2021 with result detectable.
 Here is [an example of a FHIR Bundle representing this scenario](Bundle-example-bundle-lab-test-results-covid.html), which contains the following resources:

-1. An instance of a Patient resource conforming to [SHCPatientUnitedStatesDM]
+1. An instance of a Patient resource conforming to [SHCPatientUnitedStatesDM](StructureDefinition-shc-patient-us-dm.html)[^patientprofile]
 1. An instance of an Observation resource conforming to [SHCCovid19LaboratoryResultObservationDM] to represent lab test results

 The example Bundle resources for this scenario conforms to [SHCInfectiousDiseaseLaboratoryBundleDM].

+[^patientprofile]: Note that this profile is based on [SHCPatientGeneralDM], so this example conforms to both.

 ### Profiles